 If I had a dollar for every person I’ve met who have said to me, “I’m good at arguing, I’d make a great lawyer!” – I would seriously be sailing the Bahamas on my own yacht.

 Lawyers advocate for their client in line with proper protocols and procedure, whether that is in the courtroom or boardroom.
-Most of the work done by lawyers or solicitors is to negotiate on behalf of their clients and help them solve legal problems.
+Most of the work ahieved by lawyers or solicitors is to negotiate on behalf of their clients to help them solve legal problems.

 Additionally, it’s the barristers who are the specialist advocates and professionals working the courtroom.
 Their conduct is one of respect and high regard for the jury, judge or magistrate; not of an argumentative nature so to speak.

 2. “My parents want me to be a lawyer.”

 My parents wanted me to get married young, have children, enjoy a safe 9 to 5 job and live in the suburbs paying off a mortgage.
-I am more than happy that I never listened to them, I would’ve been miserable.
+I am more than happy that I didn’t listen to them, I would’ve been miserable.